OpenMobileAlliance/githubpages-doc-guidelines/content/en/menus.md

             title:
             url:
             class:
-          - # repite the 'items' properties for each submenu
+          - # repeat the 'items' properties for each submenu
       -     # use the properties define below to add an icon to the left-hand side of the header
         description:
         icon: